Thinking about doing a PhD? We are pleased to offer opportunites to undertake funded postgraduate research.

 - Coastal Communities and Widening Participation

 With its main campus in Newton Park, Bath Spa University is an ideal setting in which to undertake your PhD.
-Our vision is to be a leading educational institution in creativity, culture and enterprise.
-We combine practice, research and teaching and are committed to transforming lives.
+We're a leading educational institution in creativity, culture and enterprise.
+We combine practice, research, and teaching, and we're committed to transforming lives.

 Our PhD studentship will support you in planning and developing your career.

-You will have the opportunity to work with academic staff in a range of teaching, learning and assessment activities to support student learning as a Graduate Teaching Assistant*.
+You'll have the opportunity to work with academic staff in a range of teaching, learning, and assessment activities to support student learning as a Graduate Teaching Assistant*.

-Applications are welcomed from both Home/EU and international candidates.
+Applications are welcomed from Home/EU and International candidates.

-PLEASE NOTE: this studentship does not cover fees at international rates.
-It is expected that international applicants will make up this difference themselves (i.e. £8.305 at 17/18 fee levels).
+Please note: this studentship does not cover fees at international rates.
+It is expected that International applicants will make up this difference themselves (i.e. £8.305 at 2017/18 fee levels).